Toyota dumps stake in Tesla as former partners become rivals

 Production of Toyota RAV4 models with Tesla electric powertrains began soon afterward, but the partnership reportedly went sour by the end of 2014 amid culture clashes.

-Toyota announced in November 2016 that it was stepping up its own electric vehicle efforts by 2020, setting out an in-house company for their development.
+Toyota announced in November 2016 that it was stepping up its own electric vehicle efforts, creating a special division for their development.
 There was no mention of Tesla.

+"Tesla has developed beyond being a test bed for interesting electric vehicle technologies to becoming a full-fledged competitor of traditional automakers in the electric vehicle space," said James Chao, Asia-Pacific managing director for consultancy IHS Automotive.
+"It makes sense that Toyota is distancing themselves from Tesla."

 Related: What scandal?
 Volkswagen tops Toyota to become world's biggest carmaker